microsoft/K2Bridge/docs/development.md

 ```

 ##### Debugging Unit-tests in VS Code
-In this mode you'll need to attache the debugger to the process.
+In this mode you'll need to attach the debugger to the process.
 1. Set environment variable:
 On Mac/Linux:
 ```